What is Frozen Shoulder?

 Most frozen shoulders show the signs of improvement within 12 days to a year and a half.
 However, as a shoulder surgeon, Dr Chandrasekhar may recommend these orthopaedic solutions to eliminate pain permanently:

-Joint Distension: Infusing sterile water into the joint container will extend the tissue and allow smooth movement in the joints.
+Joint Distension: Infusing sterile Saline into the joint container will extend the tissue and allow smooth movement in the joints.

 Shoulder Control: In this methodology, you will be given a general sedative, so that you’ll be oblivious and feel no pain.
 During this point, your surgeon releases the fixed tissues by moving your shoulder joint in various bearings.